 Ordering up digital marketing tactics is not a strategy or a plan.

-You are going to continue to fall short of attaining your goals and objectives until you create an effective digital strategy that ties to your business goals and objectives.
+You will continue to fall short of attaining your goals and objectives until you create an effective digital strategy that ties to your business goals and objectives.

 It is not to say that the tactics mentioned in the phone calls I have just characterized are not part of your digital marketing strategy and plan.
 They are or can be if you successfully integrate them into an overall digital marketing plan of action.

-This plan of action is still based upon a credible digital strategy that ties to your business goals and objectives.
+This action plan is still based upon a credible digital strategy that ties to your business goals and objectives.